Agent Skills

 Request a design-focused review that evaluates completeness, feasibility, and task scoping:

-/roborev:design-review/roborev:design-review abc123Runs roborev review --wait --type design in the background, following the same pattern as the other review skills.
+/roborev-design-review/roborev-design-review abc123Enqueues a design review and waits for the result, following the same pattern as the other review skills.

 Design review a branch